-It's worth learning the most common idioms in English since they are used so frequently, in business settings as well as casual conversation.
+It's worth learning the most common idioms in English since we use them so often.
+You'll hear them in business settings as well as casual conversation.

-Some of the most common idioms of all are phrasal verbs— verbs followed by a preposition (technically a particle).
+Some of the most common idioms of all are phrasal verbs.
+Phrasal verbs are verbs followed by a preposition (technically a particle).
 English speakers use them much more often than the one-word verbs that express the same thought.

-(We say ‘keep on’ more frequently than ‘continue,’ ‘I got over’ a cold-- or a love affair-- rather than ‘I recovered.’
+(We say ‘keep on’ more often than ‘continue.’
+We tell someone, ‘I got over’ a cold-- or a love affair-- rather than ‘I recovered.’
 We almost never ‘enter’ cars; we ‘get in.’)

 Some phrasal verbs mean what they say: ‘to look up’ can be to fix your eyes on the sky.
 More often, the meaning of the expression is not the meaning of the individual words.
 ‘To look up’ usually means to search for a word in a dictionary or other text.

-See Phrasal Verb Use for a full explanation, including the difference between separable and inseparable phrasal verbs-- important if you want to use phrasal verbs with pronouns.
+Phrasal Verb Use has a full explanation.
+It discusses the difference between separable and inseparable phrasal verbs as well.
+(That's important if you want to use phrasal verbs with pronouns.)

-Probably more than half the English idioms listed on this website are phrasal verbs, both because they are so common and because they're not always obvious.
-Most are on List of English Phrasal Verbs, A-M and List of Phrasal Verbs, P-W.
+More than half the English idioms listed on this website are phrasal verbs.
+That's both because they are so common and because they're not always obvious.
+Most are on List of English Phrasal Verbs, A-M or List of Phrasal Verbs, P-W.

-In addition to phrasal verbs, there are many other English idioms, often based on familiar activities or observations of our bodies and human or animal behavior.
-Some of these, especially those based on proverbs, are fairly obvious, others are not.
+Other idioms come from human or animal behavior.
+Some of these, especially those based on proverbs, are obvious, others are not.

-The pages on EnglishHints mainly discuss very common, useful idioms that might not be obvious.
-You can easily look up colorful, less common idioms (like "raining cats and dogs"-- which means raining hard) online.
+EnglishHints concentrates on very common idioms that are less obvious.
+You can look up colorful, less common idioms (like "raining cats and dogs"-- which means raining hard) online.
 Just put the phrase or expression you want in a search box.